wminec/printAllHttpResponseHeader/README.md

 # printAllHttpResponseHeader
-print all http response header example with java
+print all http response header example with java (Maven)